 Bing also adds its “Timeline” feature where key events in the lifetime of influential/famous people show up in a search result.
 Whereas Google only gives you four autocomplete suggestions, Bing offers eight suggestions and also makes it easier to nail down your exact search.
 While Google offers lots of extras, it’s hard to say no to free stuff, so Microsoft wins this round but only by a little.

 The single best feature of DuckDuckGo, and likely the most popular, is !Bangs.
 Essentially, !Bangs let you directly search other websites from DuckDuckGo.
-In the DDG search bar, type “!Amazon” before any search term, and you will be able to search Amazon before navigating to Amazon.com.
-It’s worth noting that these !Bangs are not private searches, as you are passing through to a website that can track you like Amazon.
+In the DDG search bar, type “!Amazon” before any search term, and you will be able to search Amazon without navigating to Amazon.com first.
+It’s worth noting that these !Bangs are not private searches, as you are passing through to a website that can track you, like Amazon in this case.

 Still, !Bangs are incredibly convenient and are the single best reason to use DuckDuckGo as your home page.
 Separately, type “Is It Raining” in DDG, and it will tell you if it’s raining out.
 Want some alternatives to Google Drive?
 Type in “alternatives to Google Drive,” and DDG will show you alternative services at the top of the screen.
 It’s a neat way of seeing different results without having to navigate to another website.